growthbook/growthbook-swift/README.md

 Integration is super easy:

-1. Create a Growth Book API key
+1. Create a Growth Book with a few methods: with the API key and host URL, only host URL, only JSON
 2. At the start of your app, do SDK Initialization as per below

 Now you can start/stop tests, adjust coverage and variation weights, and apply a winning variation to 100% of traffic, all within the Growth Book App without deploying code changes to your site.